NjauSamuel/pythoncode/README.md

 # pythoncode
-This is my first ever complete project for a car demonstation that I previously did.
+This is my first ever complete project.
+It is python Game code that helps a car move around.